Summary of NSMoms Work Over the Past Two Years

 - Hope4Mental Health

-We also consulted with mental health advocates in Manitoba, who successfully pushed for legislative changes allowing clinicians to consult with families—without the patient’s consent— when a person is at serious risk of harm due to mental illness.
+We also consulted with mental health advocates in Manitoba, who successfully pushed for legislative changes allowing clinicians to consult with families—without the patient’s consent—when a person is at serious risk of harm due to mental illness.

-On International Suicide Prevention Day (September 10, 2024), we organized a media conference at the Nova Scotia Legislature.
+On International Suicide Prevention Day, September 10, 2024, we organized a media conference at the Nova Scotia Legislature.
 Working with members of the Opposition and an Independent MLA, we helped introduce bills focused on legislative changes and new measures to ensure community-based, collaborative mental health care for all Nova Scotians.

 Meanwhile, families continued grassroots advocacy from Yarmouth to Truro to Halifax.
 We serve as peer supporters, speak at local events, share our stories to raise awareness, offer programs and services in our communities, and continue to blog and post on social media.

-Our Work in 2025
+Our Work in 2025 and 2026

 In early 2025, we began collaborating with the Office of Addictions and Mental Health, the Department of Health and Wellness, Nova Scotia Health, and the IWK Health Centre to advance four key goals we introduced last year: